 I was actually a figurative painter for a long time, and I still regard myself as a figurative painter.
 In this kind of project the figure/ground relationship has changed of course.
 Essentially it’s still the same.
 I think Marlene Dumas said in an interview once that she didn’t understand the big hoopla about the difference between abstract art and figurative art, and I’m totally on board with that.

 There are certain visual pointers that you want to give.
 There’s also the whole deconstruction of the whole thing, with the insides and so forth.
 I am really inspired by these interior designers in Denmark, particularly Verner Panton who had these really radical ideas of color theory that related in a way to Goethe about the healing properties of colors and how color can envelope you.
 I was hearing about these Snoezelen rooms for therapy that were invented in Holland in the sixties or seventies that were used for treating kids with autism and severely demented elderly people.
 They are these soothing, stimulating environments.
-They are usually all-black or all-white, but with colored lights, best online casino games that are interactive—really low-key, stimulating and soothing at the same time.
+They are usually all-black or all-white, but with colored lights, games that are interactive—really low-key, stimulating and soothing at the same time.
 I wanted this space to be like that.

 Rather than only write a thesis about motherhood and art, I wanted to make a piece that worked something like a momma.
 You can sit in here and read the books or listen to the audio or have a conversation like we’re having.
 In my fantasy, we’d have mother groups coming in and breastfeeding their babies.
 It could be both a restorative space and also a space you could move through.
 I was really happy that in this one we chose to open the windows so that you could look out, because it’s also about a relationship to the world.
 It’s not cinematographic.
 The illusion doesn’t have to be complete.
 It can be a kind of place marker where you can say something like “the kitchen is over there, and the garden is over there.”
 You set the scene but it’s also that you know you’re going along and playing with it.
 I like that you can see the city, that you can see the industrial landscape outside.
 All the things in the whole installation relate to moments in the text as well.
 You could read the installation as footnotes to the book, but you can also read the book as the wall text for the installation.